PisaCoderDojo/html-lessons/README.md

 NOTE: use quotation mark if theri a space in the name of the font.

 ### Inheritance
-Inherint the css without copy and paster everywhere.

-Put the `body` select in the top with the font-family.
-NOTE: put the fonts* in side the body because all the element inherit that classes.
+An element inherit the css from the parent.

+Approach: at the top use the the `body` selector and ahh th `font-family: sans-serif`.
+All the page inherit the font.

-If an element redefined a colot it can override the parement by adding a more specific .
+If an child element redefined a color it can override the parent by adding a more specific color.

 ### User agent styles
 The user-agent style are the default style applied by the browser.
 E.g the strong element are already stylesheet.

-The uer-agent style can confuse the inheritance.
+The user-agent style can confuse the inheritance.

 To force inheritance: `color: inherit`